NatanelMordov/SimonGame/README.md

 - A challenging memory exercise.
 - Sound feedback for each button press.
 - A score indicator to track your progress.
-- A "Strict Mode" option that restarts the game upon mistakes.
-- A "Start" button to initiate the game.
 - Colorful buttons to interact with.

 ## Installation